christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

 - L22H4 shows a large positive logit difference, indicating that this head is crucial for the final prediction of `basket`.
-- There are lots of negative contributions throughout the model, but L14H3, L16H2, and L23H5 are very negative and possibly components to a supression circuit (inhibition, negative mover) that helps the model focus on maintaining John's believed state.
+- There are lots of negative contributions throughout the model, but L14H3, L16H2, and L23H5 are very negative and possibly components to a supression circuit (likely representing negative movers and inhibition) that helps the model focus on maintaining John's believed state.

-An important thing to note is that these functions are not neatly isolated but distributed and overlapping across multiple positive and negative attention heads.
-For instance, several heads probably work together to represent the "mental state," and many of these heads also contribute to other tasks.
-The suppression activity, for example, doesn’t come from a single head—it emerges from the interactions between multiple heads throughout the network.
+An important thing to note is that these functions are not neatly isolated, but are distributed and overlapping across multiple positive and negative attention heads.
+For instance, several heads likely work together to represent the "mental state," and many of these heads also contribute to other tasks.
+Suppression-like activity, for example, doesn’t come from a single head—it emerges from the interactions between multiple heads throughout the network.

-**REINFORCE THIS SECTION AFTER QKV ANALYSIS IS COMPLETE** Specifically L8H6, L16H2, L18H7, and L23H5.
-All empirically show evidence of negative behavior on the final prediction as seen in the activation patching section.
-Each head has strong Q attention and low V attention to the `box` token, the most and strongest activations are happening in the middle of the sequence when Mark is moving the cat to the box.
+Specifically, 14.3, 16.2, 20.2, and 25.5 all show evidence of negative behavior on the final prediction.
+Each head has strong Q attention and low V attention to the `basket` token, and either Q or V attention to `box`, and the most frequent and strongest activations are happening in the middle of the sequence when Mark is moving the cat to the box.
-**REINFORCE THIS SECTION AFTER QKV ANALYSIS IS COMPLETE**

 <br/>